 Figure 15.
 Similar to Figure 10, but for the symmetric extreme dependency score using the 2x2 contingency table projected in Figures 10, 11, 12, and 13.
-A blank cell means that the SEDS is undefined, where the forecast does not yield any TP forecasts under a given ramp definition.
+A blank cell means that the SEDS is undefined, wherein the forecast does not yield any TP forecasts under a given ramp definition.